 Popular Varieties: McKana’s Giant, Tequila Sunrise

-Sow Columbine seeds in the spring, and cover with 1/8″ soil.
+Sow Columbine seeds in the spring and cover lightly with 1/8″ soil.
 Space seeds or seedlings 16-18″ apart.

 If you have established plants, Columbine can also be separated by division in the spring.